Codecademy/docs/content/python/concepts/built-in-functions/terms/any/any.md

   }
 ]

-# We'll build out team based on type and level.
+# Build team based on type and level.
 for p in pokemon:
   poison_type = "Poison" in p["type(s)"]
   fire_type = "Fire" in p["type(s)"]